(Re)solving the Complex Multiscale Morphology and V-shaped Spectral Energy Distribution of a Newly Discovered Strongly Lensed Little Red Dot in A383: Component decomposition

+The current model includes two distinct components: the blue and red components.
+Beyond these, there is evidence for an additional faint extended structure.
+A first indication is a faint “bridge”-like structure connecting the two clumps, which is already visible in both multiple images (A and B; see Appendix~\ref{app:imageA}).
+This emission, while essentially attached to the compact red component, has a distinct color, suggesting a physically different origin of emission.

-The current model includes three distinct components: the blue, red, and bridge component.
-Beyond these, there is evidence for an additional, more extended structure.
-In the segmentation maps of the SW bands (see Figure~\ref{fig:galfit_triple}), a consistently detected region appears in the southeast direction, with an extent of at least $\sim 0.3\arcsec$.
-A similar hint of extended flux is visible in the F277W and F356W images, and is also clearly evident in the residuals shown in Appendix~\ref{app:residuals_psfonly} with an extent of $\sim$0.6$\arcsec$.
-Notably, this feature is harder to detect in S1 due to the significantly higher background from the surrounding ICL, but it is present.
+A second indication comes from the segmentation masks of the SW bands (see Figure~\ref{fig:galfit_final}), where a consistently detected region appears in the southeast direction, with an extent of at least $\sim 0\farcs3$.
+A similar hint of extended flux is visible in the F277W and F356W images.

+This extended emission becomes clearer in the residuals, obtained by subtracting the convolved model from the science image.
+In Figure~\ref{fig:galfit_final} (bottom panel), we stack the residuals separately for the SW and LW filters.
+In both stacks, the faint structure is recovered with a similar extent (shown in green).
+In particular, for the SW residual stack, we recover the bridge emission between the red and blue components (overplotted as open circles for visualization).
+We measure a characteristic extent of $d_{\rm extend}\sim 0\farcs3$, with emission detectable out to $\sim 0\farcs5$ (measured directly from the stacked residual maps, without PSF correction).

+In particular, these features are harder to detect in A383-LRD1A due to the significantly higher background of the surrounding ICL, but it is present.
 Due to the higher magnification and the parity flip (see Section~\ref{sec:lensingmodel}), it appears on the opposite side and at a larger apparent separation.
-This provides further confirmation that the emission is physically associated with this LRD.
+This provides further confirmation that the emission is physically associated with this LRD (see Appendix~\ref{app:imageA}).

-Further evidence comes from the flux budget.
-In the rest-frame UV bands, the summed flux of the three modeled components is up to $\sim$25\% lower than the flux measured through apertures.
-This deficit is naturally explained if a non-negligible fraction of the system’s light resides in faint, low–surface-brightness emission that is present in the pixels but not included in the GALFIT models, which only fit the three brightest components.
+To quantify this excess emission, we measure the residual flux in each band within the same aperture radius as for the total photometry ($0\farcs5$), with uncertainties estimated from the background rms.
+The resulting SED of the extended component is discussed in Section~\ref{sec:sedcomponents}.